threelogy/threelogy.github.io/_video/other/2017-06-18-the-sonogram-a-threelogy-film-june-2017.md

 ---
 published: true
-title: The Sonogram (A Threelogy Film) June 2017
+title: The Sonogram (New Jersey) May 2017
 layout: reel
 type: other
 section-rank: 10